Ella-edwards/Ella-edwards/README.md

 ### Hi there 👋

-I'm Ella Edwards, I am From Alabama and I'm a college student at Athens State University working on my computer science degree, with a minor in math and cybersecurity.
-I am currently learning C++ and I also have some background in phython.
-When I get out of college I would like to get a full time job in cybersecurity.
+I'm Ella , I am From Alabama and I'm a college student at Athens State University working on my computer science degree -->
--->